iPhone 6s and iPhone 6s Plus problems continue to plague many users on iOS 9 and iOS 10.

 We also want to make sure that you’re prepared for the future, just in case you run into an issue with your phone.

-iPhone 6s Problems Plaguing Users
+iPhone 6s Problems

 Users are reporting long restore times that seem to go on forever.
 Fortunately, the process actually won’t take forever and we’ve found a potential fix to try.

-If you’re running into an iPhone 6s iCloud restore problem, you’ll want to set your phone up as new, install the iOS 9.0.1 update, choose restore, and then restore from iCloud.
+If you’re running into an iPhone 6s iCloud restore problem, you’ll want to set your phone up as new, install the iOS 10 update, choose restore, and then restore from iCloud.

 One other note.
 If you are having trouble activating your new iPhone 6s, try restarting the device or trying another connection.

-If this is your first iPhone, you’ll want to take a look at our list of things to do before installing an iOS update and at our iOS 9.2 upgrade tips.
-You’ll also want to take a look at the first iPhone 6s settings to change.
+If this is your first iPhone, or if you’re planning to install a new iOS update you’ll want to take a look at our list of things to do before installing an iOS update and at our reasons to and not to install the latest iOS update.

 How to Fix iPhone 6s Problems